pablo-gonzalez-akkodis/peppy-finance/packages/core/README.md

 ## Future feature

 - Support additional and custom chain( building your own chain object that inherits the **AddressMap** type)
-- Integration with web3 provider of client side
+- Integration with uniswap provider

 ## Future improvement Changes